Are you thinking of living in Bedford?

 If you are thinking of living in Bedford be sure to check out the local school’s results here.

-Bedford offers shoppers a delightful array of choice.
+Bedford offers shoppers a delightful array of choices.

-Ranging from well-known retailer to independent stores and markets, Bedford has it all.
+Ranging from well-known retailers to independent stores and markets, Bedford has it all.

 Bedford’s leading shopping centre, the Harpur Centre, is open seven days a week.